PrathamSharma-2811/ChatBot_Llama_Index_GenAi/README.md

 # Disclaimer

 This project was built as a learning project during my internship period.I built this project from scratch.The chatbot and its functionalities are intended for educational purposes only.
-While efforts have been made to ensure the accuracy and reliability of the information provided by the chatbot, it should not be considered as an official source of information for Omaxe Pvt Ltd. For official information, please refer to the Omaxe website or contact the company directly.
+While efforts have been made to ensure the accuracy and reliability of the information provided by the chatbot, it should not be considered as an official source of information for client Pvt Ltd. For official information, please refer to the client website or contact the company directly.
 Use of this chatbot is at your own risk.
 The creators of this project are not responsible for any inaccuracies or issues that may arise from its use.

 ## Contact